olayis/olayis/README.md

 ### What I work on

 - **Production fintech frontends.** Senior frontend engineer at a payments company.
 Compliance onboarding (KYB/CDD), transfers, savings, offline-first flows, and card lifecycle, built in React, TypeScript and Next.js.
-- **AI evaluation.** I design benchmarks and evals for AI coding agents and run pairwise model comparisons, working with several frontier AI labs under NDA.
+- **AI evaluation and training.** I design benchmarks and evals for AI coding agents and run pairwise model comparisons, working with several frontier AI labs under NDA.
 This is the part I'm leaning into hardest.
 - **Backend when the problem needs it.** Node, TypeScript and Postgres, with a bias toward correctness under concurrency.

 ### Building in public